 HRCI & SHRM Re-Certification Secrets on 6/29 or 7/20 at 11 AM CST.
 Recert credits available.
 Register here.

 At this very moment as we near the annual SHRM conference, swag is on my mind.
 Especially since I just spent the last two weeks pouring over promotional product magazines and quotes for my own media kits and swaggy stuff.
-I’d like to think I know a little about vendor and marketing promotional items for conference, career fairs, and events.
+I’d like to think I know a little about vendor and marketing promotional items for the conference, career fairs, and events.
 Last year I attended twenty-plus conferences either as a speaker or blogger.
 While I enjoy the sessions and talks, I really love the vendors.

-Yes, the vendor hall is my favorite.
+Yes, the vendor and expo hall is my favorite.
 It’s pure marketing and sales at it’s finest.
-Hundreds of vendors pay hundreds or thousands of dollars to set up shop, dive bomb you with emails, and sell, sell, sell.
+Hundreds of vendors pay hundreds or thousands of dollars to set up shop, dive bomb you with emails and sell, sell, sell.
 So if you came to sell, consider your swag.
 Vendor halls allow me to connect with book publishers to receive review copies, learn about the business, enjoy a few drinks, and just connect.